wayinone/esp32-firebase-utils/README.md

 ## How to Run Examples
-First you need to fill the configuration, see the Menu Configuration for this Component Section
+First, you need to fill the configuration, see the Menu Configuration for this Component Section

 Then you can edit the example in `main/main.c`, and run through usually `idf.py build flash` process.

 ## Coding Philosophy
-* While developing this, I realize that even 100 bytes variable shouldn't be put into stack, so I make most of the long string with SPIRAM.
+* While developing this, I realize that even 100 bytes variable shouldn't be put into stack, so I make sure that most of the long string with SPIRAM.
 * I will assume user that use this code wouldn't want to flash the code every time because of the change google API website certificate.
 So I remove the certification part from the http request.

 ## License